 Norco Serious Side Effects

 Norco has a number of serious, though relatively rare side effects.
-Due to potential liver damage, one should inform their prescribing physician if any signs of liver impairment are occurring, such as darkened urine, painful or frequent urination, difficulty urinating, back pain, light-colored clay-like stools, or yellowing of the eyes or skin.
+Due to potential liver damage, one should inform their prescribing physician if any signs of liver impairment are occurring, such as darkened urine, painful or frequent urination, difficulty urinating, back pain, light-colored, clay-like stools, or yellowing of the eyes or skin.
+Reproductive impacts are now under careful research for adults of reproductive age taking Norco due to the high acetaminophen in each dose.10

 If a high fever and rash occur, this can mean an anaphylactic or allergic reaction has occurred and requires immediate medical attention.